bytelinkinnovation/yola_mock_api/README.md

 - JWT token validation has a 1-hour expiration time.

-## Example request with payload and token to Login, applies to all endpoints using axios
+## Example request with payload that does not require Token.
+Eg Login Endpoint

 ```js
 const axios = require('axios');